b-tang/b-tang.github.io-old/README.md

 ## Contact

-If you have any questions or just want to say hi, you can reach me at:
+If you have any inquiries, you can reach me at:

 - **Email:** briantang31@gmail.com
 - **[LinkedIn](https://www.linkedin.com/in/briantang01/)**